tzickel/awsdemo/cdk/README.md

 # What is this ?

-A simple toy PoC application, which looks for new files in a given Amazon S3 bucket, allocates Amazon EC2 compute resource for processing them via a Docker container, and write the results to another Amazon S3 bucket.
+This CDK app defines the infrastructure for the demo in a declerative and atomic way.
+It defines the cluster with compute resources, builds and uploads the code as an container image, the input and output buckets, and all the connections between them.

 # Prerequisites